Usher Faces A Lawsuit Over Allegedly Failing To Disclose Herpes Diagnosis To 3 Sexual Partners — REPORT

 On Friday, civil rights attorney Lisa Bloom announced she will file a lawsuit in California against Usher for allegedly failing to disclose his herpes diagnosis to three sexual partners.
 Neither Usher nor his representatives have responded at the time of writing.
 In her press statement Friday, Bloom said that one of Usher's accusers will publicly present her case against him at a press conference Monday, while the other two will remain anonymous.

-This won't be the first herpes-related the lawsuit the singer will face.
+EARLIER: This won't be the first herpes-related the lawsuit the singer will face.
 He was sued in 2012 over a claim that he "consciously and purposefully" withheld his herpes diagnoses from a partner with whom he was allegedly having unprotected sex, and ultimately paid her $1.1 million in a settlement, according to court documents acquired by RadarOnline.
 He was also sued in July for $20 million by another woman who made similar claims against him.

 Usher has not commented publicly on any of the reports or allegations.
 However, TMZ reported last month that his wife, Grace Miguel, isn't bothered by the accusations and doesn't give them any weight, citing sources close to the couple.